mrpaulphan/idm361/Assignments/assignment_01.md

 Start thinking seriously about what kind of web app you want to build!

 ### What's your idea?
 **Start Simple**.
 Based on your interests, come up with an idea for a simple app that will do something neat.
-Present some ideas and explain  the core functionality of the app.
+Present some ideas and explain  the core functionality of the app (Minimum 2 Ideas).

 ## How to Submit
-Please zip up all your files and follow the idm361-{section number}_{userid}_{file name}
+Please zip up all your files and follow the idm361-hwk{homework number}s-{section number}-{userid}

-`idm361-001-pp455-hwk01.zip`
+Example: `idm361-hwk01s-001-pp455.zip`